vic-ma/howtodismantle.github.io/_posts/2024-08-22-I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.md

 ![image](/assets/2024-08-22/060.png)

-## Setting the output
+## Set the output

-Setting an output channel works similiar like resetting a counter.
-We just write to a node.
-For output 0 the node is called "ns=2;s=U-7560M.RL0" and should be set to "1" to turn the channel on, and to "0" to turn it off.
+Setting an output channel works similarly to resetting a counter: We write to a node.
+To output 0, we use the node `ns=2;s=U-7560M.RL0`.
+We set it to 1 to turn the channel on, and to 0 to turn it off.

 ![image](/assets/2024-08-22/070.png)